pulumi/docs/pulumi-hugo/themes/default/content/resources/improving-the-gitops-pipeline/index.md

 ---
 # Name of the webinar.
-title: "Deploying Azure resources with Python"
+title: "Improving the GitOps Pipeline"
-meta_desc: "In this session, the Pulumi and Azure team will show you how Python and Pulumi will help you deliver your apps to the cloud faster than ever."
+meta_desc: "Ever considered using Pulumi for your GitOps pipeline?
+Come learn from David Flannigan as he shows Bret Fisher how Pulumi streamlines your GitOps journey."

 # A featured webinar will display first in the list.
 featured: false